 Caudill said the building also lacked something that could have been crucial during the devastating storms.

 “There’s no basement in this building,” he said.

 Louisville attorney Ron Johnson argues the lawsuit won't stand a chance under Kentucky law.

 “It seemed very rushed to me," the attorney said.

 According to Ron Johnson, most employees in Kentucky can only sue their employers for injuries on the job through what's called a worker's compensation system.
 It’s an administrative process that doesn’t go through the court system.

 “The only exception to that is if the employer intentionally harms an employee," said the attorney.
 He said it’ll be hard to prove that the Mayfield candle factory managers wanted employees to suffer.

 How to Help: Western Kentucky Fund

 When news of the destruction in western Kentucky broke, people from across the state, and even the world, were reaching out to communities asking how they could help.

-Beshear launched the Western Kentucky Relief Fund, which within a few days had already surpassed $18 million.
+Beshear launched the Western Kentucky Relief Fund, which had already surpassed $18 million within a few days.
 As of Dec.
 28, the fund has raised more than $30 million.